Igorino/Igorino/README.md

-- 👋 Hi, I’m @Igorino!
+### 👋 Hi, I’m @Igorino 👋

-- 👀 I’m interested in gaming, programming, and well, gamedev :P
+- 👀 I’m interested in programming, gamedev and modding
-- 🌱 I’m currently learning Java and Web Application development
+- 🌱 I work genreally with Java and Web Application development
 - 💞️ I’m looking to collaborate on java projects, such as Minecraft mods
 - 📫 How to reach me:
   - Discord: Igorino#6215